 TSTC is approved for training service members, veterans and their eligible dependents under the provisions of various laws commonly called the G.I.
 Bill.
 The student is responsible for Tuition and Fees not covered by GI Bill or the Hazlewood Tuition Exemption.
 A spouse or child of a veteran may receive benefits under certain conditions.
 The DD form 214 and all official college, university and military transcripts are required.
-Veterans who are eligible for assistance under any of the Department of Veterans Affairs programs should contact the Financial Aid Office.
-Veterans must also consent to a background check.
+Veterans who are eligible for assistance under any of the Department of Veterans Affairs programs should contact the Veteran Services office.

-Veterans interested in using their GI Bill benefits must submit the following documents to the Veterans Center before enrollment certification can be processed and submitted to the Veterans Affairs Education Department.
+Veterans interested in using their GI Bill benefits must submit the following documents to the Veteran Center before enrollment certification can be processed and submitted to the Veterans Affairs Education Department.